 Marilyn French Shaw is Co-Managing Partner of the Boston office and a partner in Weil’s Private Equity practice, where she advises clients on private equity transactions, including leveraged buyouts, minority investments and public-to-private transactions, and mergers & acquisitions.
 She is a leading member of the Women@Weil affinity group.
 Ms. Shaw regularly represents some of the country's leading private equity firms, including Advent International Corporation, American Capital, Ltd. and Thomas H. Lee Partners.

-Marilyn French Shaw was named among the 2015 “Dealmakers of the Year” by The American Lawyer and named one of Massachusetts Lawyers Weekly’s 2015 “Top Women of Law.”
+Ms. French Shaw is consistently recognized by Chambers USA as a leading lawyer in Private Equity in Massachusetts, where she is noted as “a creative problem solver,” “effective negotiator,” and an “extremely strong and capable” corporate counselor.
+She is also recommended for Private Equity Buyouts by Legal 500 US.
+Ms. French Shaw was named among the 2015 “Dealmakers of the Year” by The American Lawyer and 2015 “Top Women of Law” by Massachusetts Lawyers Weekly.
 She has also been listed as a leading private equity lawyer in IFLR1000 and recognized by Expert Guides’ 2014 “Women in Business Law” as an expert in Private Equity.
-Ms. Shaw was also named a Private Equity “MVP” by Law360 and was also named “Dealmaker of the Week” by The Am Law Daily in connection with her lead role advising Advent International in its acquisition of a majority stake in AOT Bedding Super Holdings, the parent company of Serta and Simmons Bedding.
-Ms. Shaw is also consistently recognized in Chambers USA as a leading lawyer in Private Equity in Massachusetts, where she is recognized as “a creative problem solver,” “effective negotiator,” and an “extremely strong and capable” corporate counselor.
+Ms. Shaw was also named a Private Equity “MVP” by Law360 and named “Dealmaker of the Week” by The Am Law Daily in connection with her lead role advising Advent International in its acquisition of a majority stake in AOT Bedding Super Holdings, the parent company of Serta and Simmons Bedding.

 - Advent International Corporation and its portfolio companies in several transactions, including its: